uptime-industries/compute-blade/docs/docs/guides/getting-started.md

 - **USB-to-NVMe**
   - Such as [Ugreen M.2 NVMe SSD Enclosure Adapter](https://www.ugreen.com/products/ugreen-m-2-nvme-ssd-enclosure-adapter)
 - **NVMe SSD**
-  - Check our list of validated Drives if you are unsure which to get
+  - Check our list of [validated Drives](/tested-ssd) if you are unsure which to get.
+Addtionaly you can look to Jeff Geerling's [PCIe Database](https://pipci.jeffgeerling.com/#m2-and-nvme-adapters)
 - **Network to connect the Blade**
   - Optionally, you may use a PoE network switch Capable of `802.3af`(PoE) or `802.3at`(PoE+) to power the blade